PEIANC Board of Directors

 - Tina Saksida, President [Board Member since 2016]

-Tina Saksida is an Assistant Professor of Management at the UPEI School of Business and the current Director of the UPEI Executive MBA program.
-She holds a Ph.D. in industrial relations and human resources from the University of Toronto and specializes in the areas of organizational behaviour, human resource management, nonprofit management, and research methods.
+Tina Saksida is an Associate Professor of Management in the University of Prince Edward Island's (UPEI) Faculty of Business.
+She holds a Ph.D. in industrial relations and human resources from the University of Toronto and specializes in the areas of organizational behaviour, human resource management (with a focus on nonprofit organizations), diversity management, and evidence-based management.
 Prior to joining UPEI in the summer of 2014, Tina lived in Toronto for nine years during her undergraduate and graduate studies and also has European work experience as a project manager in the public sector in Slovenia, her home country.
-Tina lives in Charlottetown with her husband Martin.
+Tina lives in Charlottetown with her husband and young son.

 - Arnold Croken, Vice President [Board Member since 2016]

 Arnold works as the General Manager of the Summerside Regional Development Corporation since 2006.
 He has extensive work experience in various management roles in the area of resource management and development and volunteer experience in leading positions on several boards.
 Arnold holds a Resources Planning College Diploma and the UPEI Certificate in Conflict Resolution.
 Arnold and his wife Debbie live in his birthplace Summerside.
 Debbie and Arnold have a blended family of seven and are proud grandparents of nine children.

 - Rachel Murphy, Treasurer [Board Member since 2016]